 OLSAS – Indigenous Applicants

-The law schools of Ontario recognize their shared responsibility to Indigenous peoples.
+Ontario law schools recognize their shared responsibility to Indigenous peoples.
 They are committed to responding to the Truth and Reconciliation Commission of Canada: Calls to Action.

 - Bora Laskin Faculty of Law (Lakehead University)

-- Lincoln Alexander School of Law (Ryerson University)
+- Lincoln Alexander School of Law (Toronto Metropolitan University)

 - Osgoode Hall Law School (York University)